eiji03aero/memoria/TASKS.md

     - document title

 ## Done
+- [x] consider monetize
+    - probably we can small start like ads based first, then premium plan
+    - [x] document the monetization part
+    - [x] research how can i introduce monetize
+    - seems to be we should have more of the pages ready
+    - let's come back to this once we implemented good chunk
 - [x] work on albums feature
     - create doc for specs
     - album detail api